Lulu (singer): 2020s: The Masked Singer and television

 In October 2021, Lulu was a guest judge on the BBC program RuPaul's Drag Race UK.
 In March 2022, she voiced a character in My Old School, the film about 30-year-old fraudulent pupil Brandon Lee at Bearsden Academy in Glasgow, and also sang the closing theme, "My Old School".

 In January 2023, Lulu appeared on the fourth series of The Masked Singer as "Piece of Cake".
 She was the second contestant voted out of the competition.

-Her For The Record UK Tour, scheduled for 2023, is Lulu's first tour since 2019, an ambitious and extensive return to her live performance schedule.
+Her For The Record UK Tour in 2023 was Lulu's first tour since 2019, an ambitious and extensive return to her live performance schedule.